Background Check Report

 The Colorado Bureau of Investigation (CBI) is the central source of criminal history background checking information in the state.
 In Colorado, criminal history records are open to the public unless they involve juveniles or are sealed.
 Warrants and criminal background information from other states are not provided in CBI files.
 Colorado background checks from the CBI include fingerprint based criminal history information.

 A unique situation in Colorado criminal history reports is that before 1998, dispositions weren’t usually added to CBI records.
 Although, where known, disposition information was added after that year, there are still many files that don’t have it included and are marked “disposition unknown.”
 For Colorado criminal background checks done by the CBI, it’s mandatory to have the subject’s first and last names as well as his or her date of birth (DOB).
 Other information such as sex and race are optional.

 Official or notarized criminal history searches on CBI letterhead are available for $13.
 Personal checks aren’t accepted, but business and cashier checks, as well as money orders and credit cards, are permitted.
 A written request form must be submitted to CBI for Colorado background checks.
 Results typically take 3 business days, plus mailing time.
-The CBI works with The Criminal Background Check Unit (CBC) to perform checks on employees in childcare as well as adults living in licensed facilities.
+The CBI works with The Criminal Background Check Unit (CBC) to perform checks on local residents for various legal circumstances.

 The contact information for the CBI is:Colorado Bureau of Investigation (CBI)690 Kipling St., #3000Denver, CO 80215Phone: (303) 239-4208Fax: (303) 239-5858